-Seeing a vehicle today with peeling clear coat is not too uncommon or some single stage paints flaking right off the primer.
-Is it because the vehicle wasn’t washed or waxed regularly, or was it washed and waxed way too much?
+Seeing a vehicle today with peeling clear coat is not too uncommon.
+Some single stage paints flake right off the primer.
+Is this because washing and waxing, too little or too much?
 Did the sun and weather start this delamination or is it just a bad paint job?
-If so, how do you fix peeling clear coat?
+No matter the cause, how do you fix peeling clear coat?

-I get a lot of questions and comments on this subject and I find many people thinking and looking for a magic fix.
-Like there is a cheap little tool or something you can rub on the surface or spray out of a can and it is going to restore that peeling back to a brand new car look.
-I hate to be the bearer of bad news, but there is no such thing and anybody telling you there is, don’t believe them.
+I get a lot of questions and comments on this subject.
+Many of these people are looking for a magic fix.
+Like a cheap tool, or something you can rub on the surface.
+Maybe something you can spray out of a can.
+A magic fix that is going to restore that peeling back to a brand new car look.
+I hate to be the bearer of bad news, but there is no such thing.
+Anybody telling you there is, don’t believe them.
 The issue is in the name itself, PEELING clear coat.
 This means that the clear has peeled off.
 It means the clear is gone and if the paint is gone, there is nothing to fix.

-So let’s do a little history on clears first.
+So, let’s do a little history on clears first.
 Cars really didn’t start seeing cleat coats till around the 80’s.
-Now back in the 50’s and 60’s, cars were painted with lacquer paints and in that time period, you could apply many coats of clear lacquer over the existing paint job to give it a really deep glossy look.
+Now back in the 50’s and 60’s, cars were painted with lacquer paints.
+In that time period, many coats of clear lacquer were applied over the existing paint job.
+This gave the paint job a really deep glossy look.

 In the late 60’s, polyurethane enamels were introduced.
 It was the first enamel that required a hardener to activate the resin in the paint.
-These were widely used on industrial equipment, it was durable and stayed glossy, however due to its hardened finish, you couldn’t buff it out.
-It was pretty much like a concrete surface thus making repairs difficult.
+These were widely used on industrial equipment, because it was durable and stayed glossy.
+However, due to its hardened finish, you couldn’t buff it out.
+It was pretty much like a concrete surface, thus making repairs difficult.

 Base Coat Clear Coats

-Any quality base coat requires a basemaker and not a reducer.
-Basemakers have additives like binder enhancements and stabilizing agents in them to optimize the metallic and pearl paints.
-In other words, these additives will actually make the metallic and pearls separate away from each other.
+Any quality base coat requires a “basemaker” and not a reducer.
+“Basemakers” have additives like “binder enhancements” and “stabilizing agents” These additives optimize the metallic and pearl base-coat paints.
+Stabilizing agents actually make the metallic and pearls evenly distance themselves from each other.
 This won’t let the metallic or pearls modal, keeps it from looking blotchy.
-These additives also make the paint dry extremely fast and promote bonding between it and the clear coat.
+Binders help the paint dry faster and promote bonding between it and the clear coat.

-If you paint your own cars or want to learn, you need to understand flash times between coats and this includes the flash time between the final base coat and the clear coat.
-Many people think that you should let the base coat dry for an hour or more.
+If you paint your own cars or want to learn, you need to understand flash times between coats.
+This includes the flash time between the base-coat and the clear-coat.
+Some think that you should let the base coat dry for an hour or more.
 Doing so would be a mistake, you want the two coats to bond.
 If the base-coat thoroughly dries, the clear will not be able to mesh and bond with it.
 So, it will just sit on top of the base-coat and eventually flake off.

 They make activated base coats, a base coat with a hardener.
-I will not use them.
-I want my base coat and clear to bond, therefore I don’t let my flash time ever exceed 20 to 25 minutes between the base and clear.
-For me, I usually will shoot the clear between 15 to 20 minutes after the base or when I can tell that the full surface has tacked.
+I will not use them; I want my base coat and clear to bond.
+For me, I never let my flash time ever exceed 20 to 25 minutes between the base-coat and clear-coat.
+Usually, I will shoot the clear between 15 to 20 minutes after the base, or when I can tell that the full surface has tacked.
 If you use an activated base-coat, just ensure you get the clear on in about 15 to 20 minutes.
 I find an activated base-coat a bit redundant.
 If you get your clear on in time with a regular base-coat, the activated clear mixes and it all hardens.

-If using just a plain reducer in your base coat, you might need to ensure that it has flashed, (dried completely) before applying the clear as vapors can be trapped between the clear and base and cause bubbles to show up in the clear.
-As I mentioned, you don’t want it drying for an hour, so when using a base coat with a plain reducer, just apply thinner coats and allow a bit longer flash times in between coats.
-Never apply a base coat thick and heavy…
+If using a plain reducer in your base-coat, ensure that it has flashed, (tacked up), before applying the clear.
+Vapors can be trapped between the clear and base and cause bubbles to show up in the clear.
+As I mentioned, you don’t want the base drying for an hour.
+When using a base-coat with a plain reducer, apply thinner coats and allow a bit longer flash times in between coats.
+Never apply any type of base-coat thick and heavy…

-Honda and GM has had its run of failed paint jobs.
-Don’t get me wrong, they are not the only ones but more of them than others.
-Honda from about 1996 to 2013 and it was the Blacks, Dark Blues and Red vehicles that all peeled like a disease.
-GM’s paint failures ran from the early to mid 80’s, to the late 90’s but this failure was the paint coming loose from the primer.
+Honda and GM are the worst for failed paint jobs.
+Don’t get me wrong, they are not the only ones, but more known than others.
+Honda was from about 1996 to 2013.
+It was the Blacks, Dark Blues and Red vehicles that all peeled like a disease.
+GM’s paint failures ran from the early to mid 80’s, to the late 90’s.
+GM’s failure was the paint coming loose from the primer.

-Paint failures like these came from either the clear for Honda’s were sprayed too thin and not properly applied and for GM, the type of primer/sealer used.
-When cars are painted at the factory, they are not shot by some guy with a spray gun or go down a conveyor with paint spraying wildly to cover it.
-The cars do enter a booth on a conveyor but paint is applied with an electrostatic process that uses an electrical current to precisely deposit paint on the metal.
-The process uses less paint and offers more uniform paint coverage.
+When cars are painted at the factory, they are not shot by some guy with a spray gun.
+Nor do they go down a conveyor with paint spraying wildly to cover it.
+The cars do enter a booth via a conveyor but paint is applied with an electrostatic process.
+Their system uses an electrical current to precisely deposit paint on the metal.
+The process uses less paint and offers a more uniformed paint coverage.

-Where this assembly line process can cause later paint failure is due to the drying time between coats.
-For GM, if they inadvertently allowed too much drying time between the primer and the actual paint coating, then the paint wouldn’t have bonded correctly with the primer and is why you have seen so many GM vehicles where the paint flaked off.
+Where this process possibly failed, was due to the drying time between coats.
+For GM, they may have inadvertently allowed too much drying time between the primer and the top coat.
+The paint wouldn’t have bonded correctly with the primer/sealer.
+This would account for why you have seen so many GM vehicles where the paint flaked off.
 If you recall, many GM’s ran around with primer spots from the paint coming off in huge chunks.

 How To Fix Peeling Clear Coat

-Now here is the million dollar question and the answer isn’t what people want to hear.
-I have videos on YouTube on this subject and I get comments from people looking for something quick or magical to fix this issue.
-Well there isn’t a quick magical fix and the solution means some work and or an expense.
+Here is the million dollar question, and the answer isn’t what people want to hear.
+I have videos on YouTube on this subject and I get comments from people looking for a quick magical fix.
+These people get all upset to learn that there isn’t a quick magical fix.

-There are some half-baked ways to hide peeling clear and there are even some quick fixes that may work for a little while but won’t last.
+There are some half-baked ways to hide peeling clear.
+Some are quick, most are not , and they won’t work or last.
 There are some methods floating around out there that are in my opinion stupid.
-Here is a list of things that are rumored to work but will not at all and these things should never be done or tried as you will make the situation worse.
+Below is a list of things that are rumored to work.
+Pay attention, the below will never work and you should never try them.
+All these ideas will do is make the situation worse.
 It will also waste time and money, and you would just be avoiding the real fix.

 Things You Shouldn’t Try:

-See what a great look you get by primering before top-coating: See Video Here
+This is the kind of great look you get by using primer before top-coating:

 To match your base-coat exactly, you will need your paint code.
-For locating your paint code and to buy your match base color and urethane clear in spray cans: Learn More Here
+For locating your paint code and to buy your match base color in cans or aerosol, follow the link: Learn More Here

-The reason I prefer to use primer and block sand is that you fill all the uneven places that the clear still exist and dips you created sanding the old clear off.
-If you primer then block sand it down, you create a nice level surface, plus the urethane primer helps seal from the old surface.
-I always use a urethane sealer before top-coating just to ensure none of the old issues will come back to haunt me.
+The reason I prefer to use primer and block sand is for leveling and sealing.
+Primer fills all the uneven places that the clear still exist and dips you created sanding the old clear off.
+If you prime, then block sand it down, you create a nice level surface.
+The urethane primer helps seal from the old surface.
+I always use a urethane sealer before top-coating to ensure none of the old issues will come back to haunt me.

-If you top-coat over the sanded area, in other words just spray base color over the sanded area then clear, this will work and look OK but the question is how long?
-This method will last for years, you just may see waves or scratches in the paint later down the road.
-Sanding and buffing later can often remove this look or if you have no intentions on keeping the car, this is a quicker get it out the door fix.
+If you topcoat over the sanded area, in other words just spray base color over the sanded area then clear.
+It will work and look OK, but the question is how long?
+This method should last for years, however you may see waves or scratches in the paint later down the road.
+Color sanding and buffing can often remove these imperfections.
+If you have no intentions on keeping the car, this is a quicker get it out the door fix.
 Just be aware that when you shoot paint straight onto old paint, it can react with each other.

 Wrapping it up

 As I pointed out, there is no magic fix.
 In order to fix clear-coat that’s peeling, sand and repaint is the only correct way to repair it.
-I know this isn’t what they want to hear but this is the cold hard facts.
-Clear is paint, so if this was a single stage color peeling off like the GM’s have done, you wouldn’t complain about having to repaint it, so why complain about clear?
+I know this isn’t what people want to hear, but this is the cold hard facts.
+Clear is paint, so if this was a single stage color peeling off like the GM’s have done.
+You wouldn’t complain about having to repaint it, so why complain about clear?
 Understand that once the clear is peeled off, it is gone, and you can’t fix what isn’t there.

-There are many wrong ways to hide peeling clear but remember, you are not fixing the issue, only masking it briefly.
-If a product ever comes out that can fix this or have a longer lasting hiding factor, believe me, I will let you know and promote it…
+There are many wrong ways to hide peeling clear.
+However, you are not fixing the issue, only masking it briefly.
+If a product ever comes out that can fix this with a long lasting results.
+Believe me, I will let you know, as I will promote it…